 • Creating community contracts, protocols, procedures, accountability and governance systems;

-• Developing a strategic plan for community development and project proposals;
+• Developing a strategic plan for community projects and proposals;

 • Promoting programs, team building, developing networks, logistic planning;